 - Students must follow a Texarkana College degree plan.
 Only courses that apply to their declared degree plan at Texarkana College will be approved for benefits.

-- Students must provide an official transcript from all previously attended post-secondary schools by the end of the first semester.
+- Students must provide an official transcript from all previously attended post-secondary schools.
 This includes non-accredited institutions and the student’s military transcript (if not a spouse/dependent).

 - Students must notify the Texarkana College Veteran Services Advisor or representative upon registration each semester in order to request certification.
 Certification is not automatic.